araamz/road-citizen-inspector-public/README.md

 ### Configure NGINX

-Open `nginx/production.nginx.conf` and replace the placeholder domains with the domains configured for the deployment.
+Open `nginx/production.nginx.conf` and replace the placeholder domains with the domains configured for the deployment (Line 29 and Line 41).

 ### Start the Application